TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 ### DIY Guide

-Our application will be made of two components, `Tasks` and `Display`.
+Our application will be made of two components, `App` and `Overview`.
 Your application should render an input field and a submit button.
-With the submit button you can add the content from your input to a task array managed in state.
-(So we will use class components, because we haven't learned about hooks yet).
-Your application should render a html list element for each element in the task array and display it on the screen.
+With the submit button you can add the content from your input to a tasks array managed in state.
+(We will use class components for this example, because we haven't learned about hooks yet).
+Finally, for each task in the tasks array an HTML list element should be rendered.

 1. Run `npx create-react-app my-first-react-app`, `cd` into your project and open it.
 You can delete everything in the return statement of the App component and just return an empty `div`.
 You can also delete all the boilerplate React provides and just leave `index.js` and `App.js` in the src directory.
 Just make sure to clean up the import statements and the `serviceWorker` in the two remaining files.
 If you are overwhelmed with all those files, consider redoing Lecture 01.
 2. Create a `components` folder in your `src` directory, which includes a files called `Overview.js`. `Overview.js` should just render all of our tasks, while `App.js` is going to handle the input field with all the logic.